myTerminal/myTerminal.github.io/diary/_page_2021052100-video/README.md

 ## Up next

 In the upcoming videos, I plan to get into more details about the migration and possibly add another episode to my incomplete series [Back to Linux](https://www.youtube.com/playlist?list=PLe6BbPAW-Wxgz5Jly855Aw3qWRiWqTXHO).

-## Outro

-That's all that I have for this video, so let me know if you liked it through either the Like/Unlike buttons or through your thoughts, feedback, and ideas in the comments.
-You may also subscribe to the channel to show me your support and encourage me to make more of such videos.
-Thanks for watching it till the end, may the maker watch over you, see you in the next video!